 Immediately following the Spin-Off, we had 26,118,270 shares of our Series A common stock, 2,468,493 shares of our Series B common stock and 57,174,569 shares of our Series C common stock outstanding (exclusive of securities convertible into or exercisable or exchangeable for shares of our common stock).
-Immediately following the completion of the rights offering (assuming the rights offering is fully subscribed), we expect to have outstanding approximately 74,327,000 shares of our Series C common stock, based on the number of shares of our Series A, Series B and Series C common stock issued in the Spin-Off.
+Immediately following the completion of the rights offering (assuming the rights offering is fully subscribed and without giving effect to any anti-dilution adjustments associated with outstanding equity awards), we expect to have outstanding 74,844,041 shares of our Series C common stock.